Family Law - Custody & Visitation

 These laws are found in the South Dakota Codified Laws, Title 25, Domestic Relations.

-South Dakota law allows parents who are willing to create a parenting plan (which includes a child visitation schedule) to submit their plan to the courts in lieu of being assigned a custody arrangement and visitation schedule by the court.
+South Dakota law allows parents who are willing to create a parenting plan (which includes a child visitation schedule) to send their plan to the courts instead of being assigned a custody arrangement and visitation schedule by the court.

 The law also defines the terminology used by the courts and describes some of the procedures the court uses.

-Understanding the law and applying it to your child visitation schedule is a good way to ensure the needs of your child are being met, and that your child visitation schedule will not be rejected due to a failure to comply with the law.
+Understanding the law and applying it to your child visitation schedule is a good way to make sure the needs of your child are being met, and that your child visitation schedule will not be rejected due to a failure to follow the law.

 How is the process different for unmarried parents?